 The Barong is probably their most well-known dance, telling the story of the fight between good and evil.

-Rangda,(the demon queen and mother to Airlangga, the King of Bali in the 10th century) was condemned by Airlangga’s father for practicing black magic.
+Rangda,(the demon queen and mother to Airlangga, the King of Bali in the 10th century) was condemned by Airlangga’s father for practising black magic.